-Turning on the noise we find that it impacts both the bulk and boundary dynamics similarly as in the XX case discussed above.
+Turning on the noise, we find that it impacts both the bulk and boundary dynamics similarly to the XX case discussed above.
 To show the bulk dynamics is diffusive for XXX case, we prepare the system in a domain wall state where all sites on the left (right) half are up (down) and compute the magnetization $S^z_j(t)$ as time evolves.
-When the system is diffusive, in the continuum limit as lattice spacing $a\to 0$ and system size $L\to\infty$, the magnetization $S^z_j(t)\to S^z(x,t)$ satisfies the diffusion equation i.e. $(\partial_t-D\partial_x^2)S^z(x,t)=0$, with initial condition $S^z(x,t\mathord{=}0)=\mathrm{Sign}(L/2-x)$.
+When the system is diffusive, in the continuum limit as lattice spacing $a\to 0$ and system size $L\to\infty$, the magnetization $S^z_j(t)\to S^z(x,t)$ satisfies the diffusion equation i.e., $(\partial_t-D\partial_x^2)S^z(x,t)=0$, with initial condition $S^z(x,t\mathord{=}0)=\mathrm{Sign}(L/2-x)$.
 The numerical results for the dynamics of both XX and XXX cases are shown in Fig.~\ref{S(x,t)}, where all the data collapses on the curve $S^z(\xi) = -\mathrm{Erf}(\xi/\sqrt{D})$ with $\xi = x/\sqrt{t}$ which is the solution of diffusion equation from the domain wall initial configuration.
-For large values of $\gamma$, we find clear numerical evidence that $D=\frac{1}{2\gamma}$ as in the XX case, but for smaller values of $\gamma$, it deviates (as shown in the left inset in Fig.~\ref{S(x,t)}) due to finite size and time effects \cite{supplementary_material} and we therefore expect that the relation $D=\frac{1}{2\gamma}$ holds for each value of $\gamma$ considered.
-At the same time, the bulk diffusive dynamics reflects itself in the impurity dynamics as shown in the impurity magnetization dynamics from the initial N\'eel state with and without noise in the upper panel of Fig.~\ref{Dynamics}.
+For large values of $\gamma$, we find clear numerical evidence that $D=\frac{1}{2\gamma}$ as in the XX case, but for smaller values of $\gamma$, it deviates (as shown in the left inset in Fig.~\ref{S(x,t)}) due to finite size and time effects (see Appendix~\ref{nummmdets}) and we therefore expect that the relation $D=\frac{1}{2\gamma}$ holds for each value of $\gamma$ considered.
+Some of these results were obtained in ~\cite{esposito2005emergence,eisler2011crossover,vznidarivc2015relaxation,vznidarivc2017dephasing}.
+Here we focus on the fact that the bulk diffusive dynamics reflects itself in the impurity dynamics as shown in the impurity magnetization dynamics from the initial N\'eel state with and without noise in the upper panel of Fig.~\ref{Dynamics}.
 In the presence of noise, both Kondo and bound-mode regimes exist, and the impurity in each regime shows a similar behavior as in the free XX chain.
-In the bound mode regime, the impurity magnetization initially decays faster as the noise strength is increased, and after the bound modes vanish ($t>\gamma^{-1}$), the impurity experiences the quantum Zeno effect whereas in the Kondo regime, the impurity magnetization exhibits the Zeno effect in all time scales.
+In the bound-mode regime, the impurity magnetization initially decays faster as the noise strength is increased, and after the bound modes vanish ($t>\gamma^{-1}$), the impurity experiences the quantum Zeno effect, whereas in the Kondo regime, the impurity magnetization exhibits the Zeno effect in all time scales.